Chambers and valves of the heart

 A typical heart has two upper and two lower chambers.
 The upper chambers, the right and left atria, receive incoming blood.
 The lower chambers, the more muscular right and left ventricles, pump blood out of the heart.
 The heart valves, which keep blood flowing in the right direction, are gates at the chamber openings.

-Pulmonary valve repair and pulmonary valve replacement are procedures that treat diseases affecting the pulmonary valve.
+Pulmonary valve repair and pulmonary valve replacement are procedures to treat a diseased or damaged pulmonary valve.

-The pulmonary valve is one of four valves that regulate blood flow in the heart.
+The pulmonary valve is one of four valves that control blood flow in the heart.
 It's between the lower right heart chamber (right ventricle) and the artery that delivers blood to the lungs (pulmonary artery).

 Why it's done

-Pulmonary valve regurgitation is a leaky pulmonary valve.
-The leaky valve allows blood to flow backward into the heart rather than directly to the lungs for oxygen.
+- Pulmonary valve regurgitation.
+A leaky pulmonary valve allows blood to flow backward into the heart (pulmonary valve regurgitation) rather than directly to the lungs for oxygen.

-Pulmonary valve stenosis occurs when the pulmonary valve becomes thickened or obstructed, which makes it harder for it to open properly and for the heart to pump blood into the pulmonary artery and to the lungs.
+- Pulmonary valve stenosis.
+The pulmonary valve is thickened or blocked.
+It's hard for the valve to open properly.
+The heart must work harder to pump blood into the pulmonary artery and to the lungs.

-Pulmonary atresia is a congenital heart defect in which a child is born without a well-defined pulmonary valve.
-In pulmonary atresia, blood can't flow from the right ventricle into the pulmonary artery.
-The only blood flow to the lungs is through an open passageway between the pulmonary artery and the main artery supplying blood to the body (aorta).
+- Pulmonary atresia.
+This is a congenital heart defect in which a child is born without a well-defined pulmonary valve.
+In pulmonary atresia, blood can't flow from the right lower heart chamber into the lung artery.
+The only blood flow to the lungs is through an open passageway between the pulmonary artery and the body's main artery (aorta).

-The decision to repair or replace a damaged pulmonary valve depends on many factors, including:
+The decision to repair or replace a damaged pulmonary valve depends on many things, including:

-- The severity of your pulmonary valve disease
+- The severity (stage) of pulmonary valve disease

-Risks associated with pulmonary valve repair and pulmonary valve replacement may include:
+Potential risks of pulmonary valve repair and pulmonary valve replacement include: